ovsilya/badal_assignment/README.md

 ```

 4.2 Run the Document AI Python code
-Call the synchronous_doc_ai.py python program with the parameters it requires:

-- download the sample form to your working directory
+- download the sample form to your working directory:

 ```
 gsutil cp gs://transfering_files/deed-of-trust_template_3pages.pdf .
 ```

-<h2>5.
-Running the parser</h2>
+- call the parsing_document.py python program with the parameters it requires:

 ```
 python3 parsing_document.py \